RoiCB7/Radar-Zone/README.md

 In order to do this;
 1. Type in 'make' without quotations at the prompt.
 2. To run the game, type in 'main' without quotations.

+As of now the game is not in a playable state.